-Like the middle reliever he has been for so many years, Duensing wants to make the change from start to close easier for
+Like the middle reliever he has been for so many years, Duensing wants to make the change from start to close easier for cancer survivors.

 “As we spoke with some friends whose child has some complications from treatments, we learned about the new survivorship clinic being [created] at Children’s Hospital,” Duensing says.
 “The truth is, just because a child beats cancer doesn’t mean the fight stops.
 So this clinic will help with the next phases of their lives.”

 Ask Brian Duensing about transition.
 He’ll tell you.